ARPA-SIMC/cosmo-model-training/doc/input_ic_bc.md

 ### IFS/ERA ###

-If the input is ECMWF IFS model or ERA reanalysis we have
+If the input is ECMWF IFS model or ERA reanalysis (ERA-Interim or ERA-5), we distinguish the cases of running with forecasts or analysis as boundary conditions.

+#### Forecast boundary conditions ####

+In the int2lm `INPUT` namelist file we have to specify:

 ```
  &CONTRL